Thelymitra polychroma

-Thelymitra polychroma, commonly called the rainbow sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra polychroma, commonly called rainbow sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single narrow, fleshy leaf and up to four blue and mauve flowers with darker veins.
 It grows in windswept heath and swampy areas and the flowers are self-pollinated.

 Description

 Thelymitra polychroma is a tuberous, perennial herb with a single fleshy, channelled, linear leaf 100-200 mm long and 4-8 mm wide.
 Up to four blue and mauve flowers with darker veins and a few small spots, 15-20 mm wide are arranged on a flowering stem 100-250 mm tall.
 The sepals and petals are 7-11 mm long and about 5 mm wide.
 The column is pink and purple with a shiny pink base and blue edges, about 5 mm long and 2.5 mm wide.
 The lobe on the top of the anther is brown with a yellow tip and wrinkled back.
 The side lobes have dense, mop-like tufts of cream-coloured hairs.
 Flowering occurs in November and December but the flowers are self-pollinated and only open on hot days.
 Flowering is more prolific after fire the previous summer.